Skip to main content

 Bistek Tagalog

-Filipino beef steak marinated in soy sauce and calamansi, pan-fried with onions.
-Spanish-influenced dish adapted to Filipino tastes with local citrus.
+Beef steak marinated in soy sauce and calamansi, then pan-fried with onions.
+It traces back to Spanish cooking but got reworked for local tastes, with calamansi standing in for the citrus.

 Lechon Kawali